 pH Regulation The Hostel effluent had a pH of 4 when tested with the pH meter in Chemical Engineering laboratory, Federal University of Technology, Owerri.
 The Effluent was divided into 3 gallons 8 liters each, the original PH of 4 was lowered to a PH of 2 using an acid namely H2SO4(sulphuric acid) and increased to a P H of 6 using a base NaOH (Sodium hydroxide).

 Coagulation experiment (Jar Test): A standard jar test is performed to study the coagulation behavior of the natural coagulant in this method, different doses of the coagulant (0.1g ,0.5g,1.0g, 1.5g, 2.0g) were added to 250ml effluent water samples both of PH 2, 4, and 6.
-The mixture was agitated\stirred at various time intervals namely (5, 10, 15, 20, 30, 40, 50, and 60) minutes, and the formation of flocs indicated the efficiency of the coagulant in removing suspended particles. after the coagulation process was completed, the following parameters: E.coli bacteria, Chemical Oxygen demand (COD), Biochemical Oxygen Demand (BOD) were tested.
+The mixture was agitated\stirred at various time intervals namely (5, 10, 15, 20, 30, 40, 50, and 60) minutes, and the formation of flocs indicated the efficiency of the coagulant in removing suspended particles.
+After the coagulation process was completed, the following parameters: E.coli bacteria, Chemical Oxygen demand (COD), Biochemical Oxygen Demand (BOD) were tested.

 The obtained results are compared with standard guidelines for waste water discharge to determine the effectiveness of the natural coagulant in treating effluent water.